Diax170/autorefactor/README.md

 # autorefactor
 A script for automatic file movement.

+# Attention
+This script is version alpha, so it hasn't beem fully tested yet.\
+Any bug reports would be very helpful.

 # Description
 This script automatically moves files from one directory or another.